Corker's haywire interview with Wolf Blitzer

 (CNN)Tennessee Republican Sen. Bob Corker has received lots and lots of positive press for his willingness to take on President Donald Trump -- often in decidedly personal terms.
 All that good press may have gone to Corker's head.

-In an interview with CNN's Wolf Blitzer on Tuesday night, Corker repeatedly blanched at questions about his flip-flop on the president's tax plan -- accusing Blitzer (and the broader media) of "malicious" treatment of him.
+In an interview with CNN's Wolf Blitzer on Tuesday night, Corker repeatedly blanched at questions about his flip-flop on the president's tax plan.

 Things began to go downhill when Blitzer asked Corker to explain his decision to move from a "no" to a "yes" on the tax cut plan despite the fact that in October Corker had said he would not be for any bill that added "one penny to the deficit."
 (This plan, by all independent analysts, would add at least $1 trillion to the deficit.)